 If you’re considering a few options, here are our must-haves for a successful UX bootcamp experience:

 In-depth education on all UX and UI principles (many courses gloss over UI design or don’t go deep enough to help you in the real world)

 Industry professional mentors giving you regular feedback (at least weekly, but ideally more)

 The chance to build a unique UX portfolio made up of your own case studies (not just pre-canned projects that everyone in the cohort works on.)

-Tailored to your background and unique skills (if you’re currently a graphic or visual designer, we built the UX/UI Expert just for you!)
+Tailored to your background and unique skills (if you’re currently a creative, we built the UX/UI Expert just for you!)

 5. Build a UX portfolio full of projects you actually care about